 You can display the sorted execution order to interpret simulation

 results.
-This has no impact on generated code.
-To display the sorted
+This display has no impact on generated code.
+To display

-execution order, select Display > Blocks > Sorted Execution Order.
-In the example below, notice the sorted order for both
+the sorted execution order, select Display > Blocks > Sorted Execution Order.
+In the following example, notice the sorted order for

 fcIn2 (F1) when both have a sample

 The referenced export-function model in the top model shows the local execution order of the Inport and Outport blocks in the model.

 Simulink compares Inport block properties to determine their relative execution order.
 Simulink checks the block properties in this order:

 When two blocks have different values for the Priority parameter, the block with the lower priority executes first.
 If the Priority parameter is equal, the block with the faster rate executes first.
 If Priority and sample time are the same for both of the blocks, the block with the lower port number executes first.
 This example shows how relative execution order is calculated.

 When the simulation mode of the top model is